Here you have it, folks – the first ever joint photo shoot from Not Dressed As Lamb and Silver Londoner!

 Reasons for investing in quality workwear

-I urge you to check out Arthur Shirtley.
-Their promise to use factories in the European Union (that they have personally inspected) with fair wages and safe working conditions – as well as a promise to achieve transparent and responsible sourcing – is admirable.
+Arthur Shirtley’s promise to use factories in the European Union (that they have personally inspected) with fair wages and safe working conditions – as well as a promise to achieve transparent and responsible sourcing – is admirable.
 They also sell matching skirts and shift dresses, so you could have the ultimate in quality work suits that double up as smart casual wear when worn individually (I just hope they start doing trousers soon – trousers in these fabrics made to the same standard would be amazing).

 Yes, the clothes are pricey, but when the quality is this good, the designs are this classic and the pieces are this versatile for work AND play you’re making a very sound investment indeed.